 Master of Science in Finance (M.S.F.)

-UPDATED 7/7/21: The Ilitch School is not currently admitting new students to the master of science in finance program.
+UPDATED 9/29/23: The Ilitch School will begin admitting new students to the master of science in finance program for Fall 2024.
 For more information, please contact the Graduate Programs Office.

 The Mike Ilitch School of Business master of science in finance (M.S.F.) is designed for both recent graduates and working professionals with a bachelor's degree in finance, accounting or another quantitative field who want to advance or shift their careers.
 The 10-course, 30-credit degree can be completed in as little as one year of full-time study (fall, spring/summer, and winter) or five semesters on a part-time basis.
 Students will be equipped with tools, ideas, and frameworks to excel in careers in the dynamic field of finance.
 A highly accomplished finance faculty, with an excellent reputation, delivers this program.